 - Avoid eating second helpings.

-Replace high-calorie snacks with healthier, low-calorie snacks.
+Replace high-calorie snacks with healthy, low-calorie snacks.

-- Choose fresh fruit, vegetables, fat-free rice cakes or air-popped popcorn instead of potato chips, nuts or chocolate.
+- Choose fresh fruit, vegetables, fat-free rice cakes, or air-popped popcorn instead of potato chips, nuts, or chocolate.

 - Choose water or calorie-free drinks instead of soda or sweetened drinks.